Is It Normal That My Thermostat Is Clicking?

 No matter what type of thermostat is in your Phoenix, Arizona home, frequent temperature fluctuations can cause your system to work harder.
 If you are always adjusting your thermostat to get more comfortable, your system won’t work as efficiently as it should, costing you money.
-When you can’t get the temperature regulated automatically, you may have a problem.
-Give the team at Day & Night Air Conditioning, Heating & Plumbing a call for a service appointment to see if you may have a problem with your HVAC system or with your thermostat.
+When you can’t get the temperature regulated automatically, you may have a problem and be in need of furnace or AC repair.
+Give the team at Day & Night a call for a service appointment to see if you may have a problem with your HVAC system or with your thermostat.

 Everyone has heard it at one time or another, whether in your house, a hotel room, or someone else’s home: that telltale click preceding the warming or cooling rush of air from the vents when the system turns on.
-Is that normal, or does it signal a problem?
+You might be wondering ‘Why is my thermostat clicking?’
+Is the clicking sound normal, or does it signal a problem?
 If this routinely happens in your home, you can relax.
+Your thermostat making clicking noises is normal and is what is supposed to happen.
 It is very common to hear a noise from the thermostat as the HVAC system comes on.

-We’ve already answered the question of why do thermostats click and assured you that the sound is normal.
-What we haven’t yet discussed is why it happens.
-The cause of the sound is mechanical and due to the internal circuit.
-When the thermostat determines it is time to signal the HVAC to turn on or off, two small relays inside connect and make a sound as they move.
+We’ve already answered the question of why do thermostats click on and off and assured you that the sound is normal.
+But what is the noise?
+The clicking sound of your thermostat is caused by two small mechanical relays connected inside your HVAC system which move when the internal circuit of the thermostat determines it is time to signal the HVAC to turn on or off.

-Every thermostat makes a sound.
-However, due to other sounds in the room at the time or how well insulated your thermostat is, you may not always hear it.
-Rest assured, if you do, you can breathe easy knowing that it is normal.
+Every thermostat makes these clicking sounds.
+However, due to other sounds in the room at the time or how well-insulated your thermostat is, you may not always hear it.
+Rest assured, if you do, you can breathe easily knowing that it is normal.
 Think of it as a sign your HVAC system is working as it should.

-Is There Any Way to Silence the Click?
+Is There Any Way to Stop Thermostat Clicking?

 While most people are happy to know their system is working as it should, some people may be sensitive to sounds.
 It could also be possible that you have an overly enthusiastic thermostat that sounds louder than necessary.
 If your thermostat is bothering you when it clicks, there are some options available to remedy the situation.